JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 : It was an accidentally exposed internal API.
 Please use `HTMLEditorProvider.openEditor()` methods, or implement your own file editor provider.

-`com.intellij.execution.RunnerAndConfigurationSettings.setFocusToolWindowBeforeRun(boolean)` abstract method added : The interface is not intended to be implemented in external plugins
+`com.intellij.execution.RunnerAndConfigurationSettings.setFocusToolWindowBeforeRun(boolean)` abstract method added : The interface is not intended to be implemented in external plugins.

-`com.intellij.execution.RunnerAndConfigurationSettings.getFocusToolWindowBeforeRun()` abstract method added : The interface is not intended to be implemented in external plugins
+`com.intellij.execution.RunnerAndConfigurationSettings.getFocusToolWindowBeforeRun()` abstract method added : The interface is not intended to be implemented in external plugins.

 ### Database Plugin 2023.1